innovation-plantation/simugate/README.md

 # simugate
-Python simulation of logic gates, circuits, down to transistor level using std_logic levels
+Python simulation of logic gates, circuits, down to transistor level using IEEE 1164 std_logic levels

 Get the directory and run any of the following python programs:
 * simugate.py  -  main program for designing gates, along with 2 exercise windows included in different ways